phalcon/documentation/docs/cache.md

 ```

 ## Serializer Factory
 Although all serializer classes can be instantiated using the `new` keyword, Phalcon offers the [Phalcon\Storage\SerializerFactory][storage-serializerfactory] class, so that developers can easily instantiate serializer classes.
 All the above serializers are registered in the factory and lazy loaded when called.
 The factory also allows you to register additional (custom) serializer classes.
 The only thing to consider is choosing the name of the serializer in comparison to the existing ones.
-If you define the same name, you will overwrite the built-in one.The objects are cached in the factory so if you call the `newInstance()` method with the same parameters during the same request, you will get the same object back.
+If you define the same name, you will overwrite the built-in one.
+The objects are cached in the factory so if you call the `newInstance()` method with the same parameters during the same request, you will get the same object back.

 The example below shows how you can create a `Json` serializer either using the `new` keyword or the factory: